-A. "Cardinal Change" is a significant change to an existing contract that causes a major deviation from the original purpose of the work or the intended method of achievement, or causes a revision of contract work so extensive, significant, or cumulative that, in effect, the contractor is required to perform very different work from that described in the original contract.

-B. "Competitive Negotiation" is a method of vendor selection that provides Full and Open Competition and includes the issuance of a Request for Proposals ("RFP") and the negotiation of contract terms.

-C. "Competitive Sealed Bidding" is a method of vendor selection that provides Full and Open Competition without negotiation and is initiated by the issuance of a written Invitation for Bids ("IFB").

-D. "Conflict of Interest" means a real or apparent personal or organizational conflict of interest.
+- A. "Best Value" Best Value is the most advantageous combination of the total cost and quality needed to meet the Subrecipient's requirements.
+Best Value may not necessarily mean the lowest cost but provides the greatest overall benefit in response to the requirements. - B. "Cardinal Change" is a significant change to an existing contract that causes a major deviation from the original purpose of the work or the intended method of achievement, or causes a revision of contract work so extensive, significant, or cumulative that, in effect, the contractor is required to perform very different work from that described in the original contract. - C. "Competitive Proposals" is a method of vendor selection that provides Full and Open Competition and includes the issuance of a Request for Proposals ("RFP") and the negotiation of contract terms. - D. "Competitive Sealed Bidding" is a method of vendor selection that provides Full and Open Competition where the award is made to the lowest acceptable bidder and is initiated by the issuance of a written Invitation for Bids ("IFB"). - E. "Conflict of Interest" means a real or apparent personal or organizational conflict of interest.
 A personal conflict of interest may arise when an employee, officer, or agent, any member of his or her immediate family, his or her partner, or an organization which employs or is about to employ any of these persons (other than a public agency/organization in which he or she is serving as an officer, director, trustee, partner, or employee), has a financial or other interest in or a tangible personal benefit from an entity considered for a contract.
 An organizational conflict of interest may arise where, because of its relationship with a related entity such as a parent, affiliate, or subsidiary, an entity submitting a bid or proposal is or appears to be unable to be impartial with regard to decisions that might affect the related organization.
-(See Section XIV for more information on Conflict of Interest.)
+(See Section XII for more information on Conflict of Interest.)